 Because so many of us struggle with communication, resentment easily builds up when we don’t release how we truly feel about a situation or behavior.

 You may even feel a lack of intimacy in your relationship without nailing down a cause.
 Resentment could be buried under the surface and causes a rift.
-[Read: Real signs that reveal if you’re not in love anymore]
+[Read: Contempt in a relationship and how to stop subtly disliking each other]

 So, if you and your partner avoid any sort of conflict or disagreement, you may be dealing with resentment.
 When resentment is part of a relationship, it causes resistance.
 It can make one or both partners back away from communication.
 This is because resentment burrows itself deep down and can explode at any moment.